Calbabreaker/Varak/README.md

 ## Features to come

 - Fully functional editor
-- c# scripting
+- Scripting with c++ and other scripting languages
-- Cross-platform support (linux, macos, ios, android)
-- Support for more rendering APIs (DirextX, Metal, Vulkan)
-- 3D rendering
+- Full 3D rendering (PBR pipeline)
 - Audio
 - Physics